tlt-itinfra-developer/TLT_Simply_Android_Huawei_Appgallery/README.md

-# MyApp "TLT Simply" v1.0.0 (AGPLv3 Compliance Release - Android Version)
+# MyApp "TLT Simply" v 5.5 (AGPLv3 Compliance Release - Android Version)

-This is the open-source release of MyApp version 1.0.0 (Android), which used the iText PDF library under the AGPLv3 license.
+This is the open-source release of MyApp version 5.5 (Android), which used the iText PDF library under the AGPLv3 license.
 This source code is published in accordance with the AGPLv3 requirements.

 ## What's Included